maxhu08/solidjs-electron/README.md

 # installing electron dependecies
 $: cd ../electron
 $: npm install

+# delete git info so you can add your own repo
+$: rm -rf .git
 ```

 then start the development server (make sure you're in the top dir)